Plants for damp gardens with wet soil

-Plenty of plants, of a variety of shapes, sizes and colours, thrive in damp soils, so it's possible to create a full and attractive border even in these sometimes challenging conditions
+Plenty of plants thrive in damp or waterlogged soils, so it’s perfectly possible to create a full and attractive border even in these sometimes challenging conditions

 Save to My scrapbook